The Hopf structure of symmetric group characters as symmetric functions: Coproducts of the character bases

-\begin{subsection}{Coproducts on the irreducible character basis} The method that we used in the last section to derive coproduct formula can also be used to derive the coproduct for the irreducible character basis.
+The method that we used in the last section to derive coproduct formula can also be used to derive the coproduct for the irreducible character basis.
 In this case though we reverse the expression and expand $\st_\lambda[X+Y]$ evaluated at $X = \Xi_\mu$ and $Y = \Xi_\nu$.

 \begin{theorem} For a partition $\lambda$,